Ritual ceremonies of the Imperial Palace: Gifted Sword Ceremony

 A ceremony in which a child is born into the imperial family and the emperor gives the child a guardian sword for the purpose of protecting the child in the hope that the child will grow up healthy.
 The kotatana is wrapped in red brocade with a white wooden scabbard and placed in a paulownia box with the Emperor's crest, and entrusted to a messenger (imperial envoy) who receives the Emperor's wishes at the palace.
 In modern times, the Imperial Sword is subject to the Muzzle Act.

 Ritual of Spore Burial

-A jar containing Placentas is buried in the ground.
+A jar containing placentas is buried in the ground.
 This was done at least until the birth of Takako Kiyomiya.

 Bathing ceremony

-This ceremony is held on the seventh day of the child's birth.
+This ceremony is held on the seventh day following the child's birth.
 The room is divided into two parts, and in one part, a maid gives the child a bath.
 In the other room, a tokusho yaku wearing a robe and cape recites a classical text (usually from the Nihon Shoki), while a meigen yaku draws a bowstring with a shout.
 Depending on the situation, the bathing may only be imitated.